Les histoires et l’art de les raconter:

 Imagine the stories that accounted for the often almost inaccessible entrances to these ritual spaces, such as the one described in paleontologist Herbert Kühn’s book On the Track of Prehistoric Man.

-The structure of the cave: its arched roof, narrow passageways and deep caverns below were part of, and built into, Paleolithic people’s idea of, and belief in, a three-tiered cosmos.
-Unsurprisingly, given the length of human pre-history, this neurological underpinning is common to all human beings, so the interpretation of it is consistent: Along with our normal, everyday world, a dangerous Underworld and a limitless, light-filled, “heavenly” Overworld are envisaged in almost all cultures, from Paleolithic times to today.
+The structure of the cave—its arched roof, narrow passageways and deep caverns below—was part of, and built into, Paleolithic people’s idea of and belief in a three-tiered cosmos.
+Unsurprisingly, given the length of human pre-history, this neurological underpinning is common to all human beings, so the interpretation of it is consistent: Along with our normal, everyday world, a dangerous underworld and a limitless, light-filled, “heavenly” overworld are envisaged in almost all cultures, from Paleolithic times to today.

 Throughout the continents of America, Africa and Australia, as well as in Siberia and Central Asia, shamanic vision journeys tell of entering an underworld or experiencing supernatural flight to a spirit world above.
 The Tungus shamans of Central Asia descend to the underworld through a narrow hole to cross three streams, where they encounter the spirits.
 The South American Tapirap shamans change into birds and fly through the cosmos; the North American Inuit shamans transform from humans into birds and then fly.
 The shamans of Panama’s Cuna tribe send spirits back into the sky.
 The San of southern Africa believe in a world above, where the spirits reside, and another world underground or underwater, which is below our everyday world.